 After working as the Tree Register Registrar, Secretary and Treasurer and at one time all three, Vicky retired and moved from Sussex to a new home with husband Tony in the north west of Scotland.
 After a relatively short illness Vicky sadly died in November 2019.
 In 2020 The Tree Register set up the Vicky Schilling Bursary to help fund tree measuring volunteers.

-The Prince of Wales is first in line to the British Throne.
-He was born Charles Phillip Arthur George at Buckingham Palace on 14th November 1948.
+The former Prince of Wales was born Charles Phillip Arthur George at Buckingham Palace on 14th November 1948.

-The Prince of Wales has a wide variety of interests.
-The Prince enjoys gardening, sports and the performing arts and painting in watercolours.
+The former Prince of Wales has a wide variety of interests, enjoys gardening, sports and the performing arts and painting in watercolours.

 Mrs Philippa Mitchell